Delacombe, Victoria: History

 Delacombe was originally part of Ballarat West and situated in the Shire of Grenville.
 The first development was a factory producing guncotton for World War II.
-Over the decades, industry expanded in the area.

-In 1965 the Department of Crown Lands proposed it be named in honour of then governor Rohan Delacombe and the naming was passed by the shire.

-As Ballarat's urban area expanded, the first residential subdivisions occurred in the following decades and the primary school opened in 1981.
+In 1965, it was announced that the estate was to be named Delacombe after Sir Rohan Delacombe, Governor of Victoria 1963–1974.
+Non-military industrial and residential areas were zoned during the late 1960s.

-During the 2011 Victorian floods, flash flooding caused the Banyule drain overflowed on more than one occasion, causing flooding to homes.
+During the 2011 Victorian floods, flash flooding caused the Banyule drain to overflow on more than one occasion, causing flooding to homes.
 The floods spurred implement stormwater upgrades and a flood strategy from the City of Ballarat including the creation of artificial wetlands.

 Urban form and housing

 The majority of Delacombe's residential areas have been developed under the concepts of street hierarchy with light industry and commercial areas centred on the main streets with single-family detached homes along branching cul-de-sacs.

-The Delacombe Town Centre shopping centre is located on the south-western edge of Delacombe.
-It was opened on 31 August 2017.
+Delacombe Town Centre is a sub-regional shopping centre serving the western Ballarat growth area.
+Developed by Troon Group in 2017, it was acquired by SCA Property Group in 2021.